CwadeJones/USU-CJ/README.md

-# CF-GIT
+# CFFA5350
-Playing with Git for school
+Computational Finance in Python for TJB